 2. Scrape the mixture into the pre-baked tart shell, spreading it as evenly as possible over the bottom of the pastry shell.
 Continue baking the tart in the preheated 350 degree oven for 20 to 35 minutes or until the filling is bubbly all over.
 Transfer the tart pan to a wire rack and let the tart cool completely.

 *NOTE – The ingredient amounts for the caramel nut layer just about filled my whole tart pan, leaving barely any room for the peanut butter filling and ganache toppings, without serious overflow.
 I removed almost half of it, and cooked it to the soft crack stage (290 F) to make awesome, chewy salted peanut caramel candy to top the tart.
-However, you can use a larger tart pan, 10-11-inch instead of 9, OR cut the salted peanut caramel recipe in half, OR, do what I did, and enjoy some candy!
+However, you can use a larger tart pan, 10-11-inch instead of 9, OR a 9 or 10-inch springform pan OR cut the salted peanut caramel recipe in half, OR, do what I did, and enjoy some candy!

 For the Peanut Butter Layer

 1. In the bowl of a stand mixer using the wire whip attachment, or using hand held electruc beaters, beat the peanut butter with the confectioners’ sugar at low speed for 1 minute.
 Increase the speed to medium-high and continue beating the mixture 3 to 4 minutes or until fluffy and light in color.